SeLub/shop-aws-be/README.md

 Evaluation criteria   | Description | URL
 ----------------------|-------------|-----
 Cr.1 | Link to the **repo**.
-You can clone **repo**, check env varables in .env and star app by **npm start**.
+You can clone **repo**, check env variables in .env and star app by **npm start**.
 Then you can make requests by POSTMAN.
+Urls you can get from API table below.
 Resaults should be like on screenshots below. | https://github.com/SeLub/shop-aws-be/tree/task-9/bff-service
 Cr.2 | Dockerfile is optimized | https://github.com/SeLub/shop-aws-cart-api/blob/feat/deploy-from-registry/Dockerfiles/Dockerfile
 Cr.3 | At least 2 big directories should be included in .dockerignore | https://github.com/SeLub/shop-aws-cart-api/blob/feat/deploy-from-registry/.dockerignore
 Cr.4 | GitHub Cart API service | https://github.com/SeLub/shop-aws-cart-api